aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-sorting/_index.md

 {{% alert color="primary" %}}

 Data sorting is one of Microsoft Excel's many useful features.
 It allows users to order data to make it easier to scan.
-Aspose.Cells for JavaScript via C++ lets developers sort worksheet data alphabetically or numerically which works in the same way as Microsoft Excel does to sort data.
+Aspose.Cells for JavaScript via C++ lets developers sort worksheet data alphabetically or numerically, which works in the same way as Microsoft Excel does to sort data.

 {{% /alert %}}

 ## **Sorting Data in Microsoft Excel**

 To sort data in Microsoft Excel:

 1. Select **Data** from the **Sort** menu.
 The Sort dialog will be displayed.
-1. Select a sorting option.
+2. Select a sorting option.

-Generally, sorting is performed on a list - defined as a contiguous group of data where the data is displayed in columns.
+Generally, sorting is performed on a list — defined as a contiguous group of data where the data is displayed in columns.

 ## **Sorting Data with Aspose.Cells**

 Aspose.Cells for JavaScript via C++ provides the [**DataSorter**](https://reference.aspose.com/cells/javascript-cpp/datasorter) class used to sort data in ascending or descending order.
-The class has some important members, for example, properties like Key1 ...
-Key3 and Order1 ...
-Order3.
+The class has some important members, for example, properties like **Key1** … **Key3** and **Order1** … **Order3**.
 These members are used to define sorted keys and specify the key sort order.

-You have to define keys and set the sort order before implementing data sorting.
+You have to define keys and set the sort order before performing data sorting.
 The class provides the [**DataSorter.sort**](https://reference.aspose.com/cells/javascript-cpp/datasorter/#sort-cells-cellarea-) method used to perform data sorting based on the cell data in a worksheet.

 The [**DataSorter.sort**](https://reference.aspose.com/cells/javascript-cpp/datasorter/#sort-cells-cellarea-) method accepts the following parameters:

-- [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells), the cells for the underlying worksheet.
+- [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells): the cells of the underlying worksheet.
-- [**CellArea**](https://reference.aspose.com/cells/javascript-cpp/cellarea), the range of cells.
+- [**CellArea**](https://reference.aspose.com/cells/javascript-cpp/cellarea): the range of cells.
 Define the cell area before applying data sorting.

-This example uses the template file "Book1.xls" created in Microsoft Excel.
+This example uses the template file **Book1.xls** created in Microsoft Excel.
 After executing the code below, data is sorted appropriately.

 ```html
 <!DOCTYPE html>